teambit/docs/docs/what-is-bit.md

 building a shared-component economy throughout larger organizations is a game-changer.
 It speeds developments, standardizes your stack, simplifies development and makes sure your brand and UI stays consistent everywhere.

 But... it can be easier said than done.
 Getting developers to adopt your libraries can be hard, as they have to couple themselves and their apps to your large project and its development.

 Through Bit, your organization's component-economy becomes a collaborative and unified ecosystem build around components and not projects.
 Everyone can share components, discover components, and suggest updates right from their own projects.
 After all, regulation and legalization is better than enforcement right?
 Well, at least if you want to get adoption.

 ## Share components with [bit.dev](https://bit.dev)

 The bit.dev provides you a robust cloud based components' hub to share components. bit.dev can be used to host shared components.
 When using bit.dev, you also get:

-- Organizing components in collections with access control
+- Organizing components in scopes with access control
 - Build and test CI for each component
 - Components installation using NPM and Yarn
 - Components display with multiple examples per component